 The Benefits of Force-Free Training

-What kinds of things can I use for positive reinforcement?
+What types of rewards can be used for positive reinforcement?

 ×